 During a transitional period of up to 12 years, only one translation will be required in connection with Unitary Patent validation:

 - where the language of proceedings at the European Patent Office (EPO) is French or German, the patent proprietor will have to provide a translation of the European Patent into English; and

 - where the language of proceedings at the EPO is English, the patent proprietor will have to provide a translation of the European Patent into any official language of the European Union.

 After the transitional period, the plan is to rely on publication of the patent description in one of the EPO’s working languages (English, French and German), the existing practice of translating the claims into those three languages, and machine translations into the languages of all EU members of the EPO.
 The EPO has launched “Patent Translate,” a machine translation program developed with Google, and it is expected that no applicant translations will be required when machine translations become sufficiently accurate.
 According to the EPO, “Patent translate” offers free online access, for information purposes, to automatic machine translations of any European Patent application or patent.
 Patent Translate is now complete and covers translations between English and 31 other languages.
 Translation from and into French and German is also available for 27 of these languages.
 In case of European patent litigation, at the request of a court or an alleged infringer, the patent proprietor will be required to provide a full human translation into the relevant language.

 The Unified Patent Court

-It is an agreement (treaty) by almost all of the 27 European Union member states that will create a single Unified Patent Court (UPC) system for participating EU states, to handle European Patent infringement and validity cases.
+It is an agreement (treaty) by almost all of the 27 European Union member states that would create a single Unified Patent Court (UPC) system for participating EU states, to handle European Patent infringement and validity cases.

-The UPC will have jurisdiction to hear:
+The UPC would have jurisdiction to hear: